 Safe Babies Program

 The Safe Babies Program provides burn prevention materials to every new mother who delivers at Johns Hopkins Bayview Medical Center.
-These materials include a smoke detector, baby bath thermometer, electrical outlet covers, spill proof coffee mug, child finder stickers, poison control information, baby sitter memo board, and burn prevention as well as emergency information.
+These materials include a smoke detector, electrical outlet covers, a spillproof coffee mug, poison control information and a baby sitter memo board, as well as burn prevention and childhood safety information.

-The Child Life Coordinator at the Burn Center provides school re-entry education to assist burn survivors in their re-entry to school.
-Each child and their school are assessed on an individual basis to determine their re-entry needs.
+The Burn Center provides school and work re-entry education to assist burn survivors in their re-entry to the community.
+Each burn survivor and their workplace/school are assessed on an individual basis to determine their re-entry needs.